micruzz82/snap/docs/PLUGIN_AUTHORING.md

 * git tag the repository with the new plugin version
 * publish binaries in github release page

-For intelsdi-x repos, the binaries publishing is automated.
+For micruzz82 repos, the binaries publishing is automated.
 If we update the rand plugin to version 2, simply tag the commit with the new version and push the new tags to github:

 ```
 $ git tag -a 2 -m 'snap plugin collector rand v2'